 integer and store it in the space x which is available for

 Finally, there is a danger in casting.
-As you experienced when playing with signed and unsigned characters, types have sizes.
+Types have sizes.
 If you try to put a number that is bigger than the size of the type you are casting it to, you will get undesired results.
-Also, if you cast signed numbers to unsigned types, you can encounter odd results.
-Remember, a signed type has one less bit (to make room for the sign bit) to represent data with.

 Recall earlier that setting a char equal to 0 is not the same as setting it equal to '0'.
 As you may know, this is because the zero in single quotes is actually interpreted as the character zero.
 The character zero has the integral value 48.
 That means setting a char equal to 48 is the same as setting it equal to '0'.

-Write a simple program that prints out all the ASCII characters.
-If you know how to use a for loop, this would be an ideal time to do so -- lest you insert upwards of 95 print statements into your code. * Note that while chars can range from 0 to 127, the printable characters start at 32.
+Here is a simple program, ascii-print.c , that prints out all the ASCII values along with their corresponding characters.
+It uses a for loop, which we will be considering later this module.* Note that while chars can range from 0 to 127, the printable characters start at 32.